pranavnatesh/pokemon/README.md

 # Pokemon Type Matchup Calculator

-Calculate the type effectiveness of a move on a particular (dual type).
+Calculate the type effectiveness of a move on a particular (dual) type.

-But that wasn't enough so I had to make it display the type chart in a table.
+Display the offensive and defensive type matchups for a (Dual) type in a table.

+Pranav 2024

 ## Available commands:
 - **t:** Enter Primary type